wltechblog/thingino-installers/wyze-cam-2/README.md

-# Wyze Cam V2 (WYZEC2)
+# Wyze Cam V2 (WYZEC2) and NEOS SmartCam

 This was a popular model for a long tiem and while I don't recommend buying a new one today, lots of folks already have them and they are plentiful in the used market.
 Installation video at https://youtu.be/1pSx_jaXfoE

 NOTE: Do not attempt to run the installer a second time on a device!
+If you need to switch to the other sensor firmware, edit /etc/os-release on the device and run sysupgrade -p

 # Installation Steps